Xeonrx/Schlrint/README.md

 `python3 Schlrint.py -d SomeSchool -l RandomPlace` *(location isnt required but helps)*

 - By default, Schlrint will only return first names.
-Give the `--full` flag, and it will search for full names.<br />
+Give the `--full` flag, and it will search for full names.
-- Use the `--unique` flag, and Schlrint will ingnore repeated names for an easier output.<br />
+- Use the `--unique` flag, and Schlrint will ingnore repeated names for an easier output.
 - If you want to dig through more results, use the `--deeper` flag, to search even further.
+- To search for specific 'targets', use the `-t` flag along with given names.

 If you must refer to the usage again, just use the `-h` flag, and it will be there for you.